spicata/spicata-and-11ty/notes/Thermic Reactions.md

 To easily determine if a reaction is endothermic or exothermic, the temperature of the surrounding can be measured.
 If it rises, its exothermic; if it drops, its endothermic
 ### Catalyst
-Catalysts lowers the activation energy that is needed for reaction
+Catalysts lowers the activation energy that is needed for reaction.
+- are enzymes

 ##### [[Collision Theory]]